magento/merchdocs/src/catalog/product-create-configurable.md

     ![]({% link images/images/product-configurations-quantity-same-all-skus.png %}){: .zoom}
     _Same Quantity for All SKUs_

-1. If needed, apply the Same Quantity to All SKUs (Inventory Management)
+1. If needed, apply the Same Quantity to All SKUs (Inventory Management).

     For Multi Source merchants using [Inventory Management]({% link catalog/inventory-management.md %}), assign sources and add quantities for all generated product variants: